SeleniumHQ/seleniumhq.github.io/docs_source_files/content/introduction/on_test_automation.nl.md

 and decides to re-implement the entire site in the latest Haskell bindings with a Fortran front-end.

-Your page objects will require some small maintenance to conform to the site redesign, but these tests will remain the same.
+Your page objects will require some small maintenance in order to conform to the site redesign, but these tests will remain the same.
 Taking this basic design,
 you will want to keep going through your workflows with the fewest browser-facing steps possible.
 Your next workflow will involve adding a unicorn to the shopping cart.
-You will probably want many iterations of this test to make sure the cart is keeping its state properly:
+You will probably want many iterations of this test in order to make sure the cart is keeping its state properly:
 Is there more than one unicorn in the cart before you start?
 How many can fit in the shopping cart?
 If you create more than one with the same name and/or features, will it break?